COVID-19 creates backlog of court cases in Sedgwick County

 WICHITA, Kan.
-(KSNW)- The Sedgwick County Courthouse is experiencing a large backlog of court cases as officials work to process thousands of cases that were put on hold during the pandemic.
+(KSNW) – The Sedgwick County Courthouse is experiencing a large backlog of court cases as officials work to process thousands of cases that were put on hold during the coronavirus pandemic.

+The right to a speedy trial has become an issue all over the country as a result of the pandemic.

-“I’m powerless right now,” said Marc Bennett, district attorney for Sedgwick County.
+“I’m powerless right now,” said Sedgwick County District Attorney Marc Bennett.
 “Courts across the country are powerless to afford that particular right.”

-The right to a speed trial has become an issue all over the country as a result of the pandemic.

 “The concern is we’re going to have to figure out a way to cram a year’s worth of work into five or six months,” said Bennett.